Aspireguru/ICT171_PORTFOLIO_KRISHNAAJAY/Server documentation.md

-# **PORTFOLIO WEBSITE SERVER BUILD AND TROUBLESHOOTING GUIDE**
+# 🌐🛠️ **PORTFOLIO WEBSITE SERVER BUILD AND TROUBLESHOOTING GUIDE**

-## **PURPOSE OF DOCUMENT:**
+##:blue_book: **PURPOSE OF DOCUMENT:**

-This document provides a step-by-step guide to rebuild my personal portfolio website and troubleshoot common issues.
-The website is a one-page static portfolio using the free bootstrap 4 template.
+This document provides a step-by-step guide to rebuilding my personal portfolio website and troubleshooting common issues.
+The website is a one-page static portfolio using the free Bootstrap 4 template.
 The page also has some custom student information, manual JavaScript and CSS scripts.
-The java scripts were used to show real time to the users as they are in my portfolio website.
-The server runs on ubuntu 22.04 LTS Droplet using Digital Ocean with Nginx and Let’s Encrypt SSL.
-This document will help any IT professional to recreate my site or restore my site in approximately 2 hrs.
-It will include instruction on deploying my site, configuring domain and SSL Lastly best practices using backup tips to resolve any issues that might come up.
+The JavaScripts were used to show real-time data to the users as they are in my portfolio website.
+The server runs on Ubuntu 22.04 LTS Droplet using Digital Ocean with Nginx and Let’s Encrypt SSL.
+This document will help any IT professional recreate or restore my site in approximately 2 hrs.
+It will include instruction on deploying my site, configuring the domain and SSL, and best practices using backup tips to resolve any issues that might come up.

-- SECTION 1 (STEP BY STEP SERVER BUILDING INSTRUCTION)
-- SECTION 2 (TROUBLESHOOTING TIPS)
-- SECTIPN 3 (MY CONTRIBUTIONS TO THE SERVER)
-- SECTION 4 (VERIYING SCRIP OUTPUT)
-- SECTION 5 (REFERENCES)

-## 📋 PERSONAL SITE CONFIGURATION TABLE
+##📋 PERSONAL SITE CONFIGURATION TABLE

 ![images](images/image1.png)

-## SECTION 1: STEP BY STEP SERVER BUILDING INSTRUCTION
+##:hammer_and_wrench: STEP-BY-STEP SERVER BUILDING INSTRUCTIONS

-### STEP 1 SIGNING UP AND CREATING DROPLET IN DIGITAL OCEAN
+###:desktop_computer::droplet: STEP 1: SIGNING UP AND CREATING A DROPLET IN DIGITAL OCEAN

-1. Sign up in Digital Ocean and click on control panel and click on create droplet
+1. Sign up for Digital Ocean and click on the control panel, and click on create droplet
 2. Choose Ubuntu 22.04 (LTS) x64 as the droplet (operating system).
-3. Select correct droplet Basic droplet with 1 GB RAM, 1 CPU, 25 GB SSD (enough for my site)
+3. Select the correct droplet: Basic droplet with 1 GB RAM, 1 CPU, 25 GB SSD (enough for my site)
-4. Pick a datacentre region (Sydney)
+4. Pick a data centre region (Sydney)
-5. For authentication I used a root password for easy access.
+5. For authentication, I used a root password for easy access.
 6. Give the droplet a name (ICT 171)
-7. Click Create Droplet public IP address of the new Droplet (170.64.229.201)
+7. Click Create Droplet, public IP address of the new Droplet (170.64.229.201)

-### STEP 2 CONNECTING TO THE SERVER VIA FOR EASY ACCESS
+###:closed_lock_with_key::computer: STEP 2: CONNECTING TO THE SERVER FOR EASY ACCESS

-Open cmd or any terminal on your local machine and connect to the Droplet using its IP adress 170.64.229.201
+Open CMD or any terminal on your local machine and connect to the Droplet using its IP address 170.64.229.201

 #### Linux command
 ssh root@170.64.229.201 (log in using SSH key or root password)

 (In case of an issue, recheck that the Droplet was created with the correct SSH key or password, and that the IP is correct.)

-### STEP 3 INSTALL REQUIRED PACKAGES AND UPDATE
+###⚙️🔄 STEP 3: INSTALL REQUIRED PACKAGES AND UPDATE
 This ensures the system is up to date.
 The -y flag automatically accepts prompts for installing updates.
-This might take some time if packages to update (important for security and stability)
+This might take some time if packages need to be updated (important for security and stability)

 #### Linux command
 apt update && apt upgrade -y

-### STEP 4 INSTALL NGINX WEB SERVER
+###⚙️🌐 STEP 4: INSTALL NGINX WEB SERVER
-Next step is to install Nginx web server that will server my portfolio website.
-Ubuntu already has repository includes Nginx.
+The next step is to install the Nginx web server that will serve my portfolio website.
+Ubuntu already has a repository that includes Nginx.
 On the server, install Nginx using apt.

 #### Linux command
 sudo apt update
 sudo apt install nginx -y
 After running the command, it will download Nginx and any required dependencies.
-Nginx is started automatically you can verify that Nginx is running by checking its status
+Nginx is started automatically.
+You can verify that Nginx is running by checking its status

 #### Linux command to check status
 systemctl status nginx
 Here it would show Active: active (running).
 You can also test that Nginx is serving the default page by visiting the droplet’s IP (170.64.229.201) in a browser.
 You should see Nginx’s default “Welcome to Nginx” page, indicating the server is working.

-### STEP 5 SETTING UP THE PROJECT DIRECTORY
+###📂🧱 STEP 5: SETTING UP THE PROJECT DIRECTORY
 Set up a directory to hold the portfolio website’s files.
 By default, the web content on Ubuntu is served from /var/www.
 We now create a dedicated directory for the new subdomain main.krishnaajay.online under /var/www.

 #### Linux command